groovycode-xyz/taschengeld/requirements/PRD.md

 #### **6.3.3 Security Requirements**

 - **Kiosk Mode:** With regards to the design methodology of access management, this application does not need to track user sessions or logins.
-Instead, it it is assumed that two classes of users will be using the system at any given time, adn that the user chooses which class he/she is a member of.
-This is not tracked or stored in the database.
+Instead, it is assumed that two classes of users (Parent or Child) will be using the system at any given time, and that the user chooses which class he/she is considered as.
+This is tracked by means of a global state (Parent or Child) that is defined by using a toggle switch that is inside of the Global App Settings page.
 Therefore, any interactions within the application will never need to track a specific user-ID (for example, "selectedUser" or "selectedUserId" or anything of that nature).
+Instead, the global state is defined by the user's choice of which role they are operating as.
 The application will simply assume that whomever is using the application at any given time is the appropriate role and act accordingly.
-When a specific user is needed to be known, for example, for retrieving User information from the users table, or writing data to a table based upon a specific UserID, this will be factored into user activity workflow in such a way that the user (whatever mode he/she is operating in) will clearly be choosing from the UI/UX which specific User they are targeting for a specific transaction.
+When a specific user (userID)is needed to be known, for example, for retrieving User information from the users table, or writing data to a table based upon a specific UserID, this will be factored into user activity workflow in such a way that the user (whatever mode he/she is operating in) will clearly be choosing from the UI/UX which specific User they are targeting for a specific transaction.
 - **Role-Based Access Control (RBAC):** Differentiate functionalities based on Parent and Child roles.
-- **PIN Security:** Secure storage and verification of PINs using bcrypt hashing.
+- **PIN Security:** Simple 4-digit PIN verification for entering Global Settings, toggling between Parent and Child mode, authorizing certain critical actions such as resetting data.
 - **Data Encryption:** Implement HTTPS for secure data transmission and encrypt sensitive data in the database.
 - **Access Management:**
   - **Parents:** Full access to all functionalities.